gawkermedia/jquery-statsd/README.md

 Installation
 ------------
-You just need to add the file *jquery.statsd.js* to your JS stack and include contents of *jquery.statsd.css* in your stylesheet.
+You just need to add the file *jquery.statsd.js* to your JS stack and include contents of *jquery.statsd.scss* in your stylesheet.

 Usage
 -----